The post-harvest process of removing extraneous plant matter from the cannabis flower. Trimming may also be referred to as manicuring.

 Types of Trimming

 Two main approaches to the trimming process are wet or dry.
 Dry trimming requires branches to fully dry out over a period of time before any trimming can take place.
-Wet trimming skips this drying process and allows for manicuring to begin immediately.
+Wet trimming skips this drying process and allows for manicuring to begin immediately after harvest.
 There are advantages and drawbacks to both techniques.

 Wet trimming is faster and easier because the sugar leaves stick straight out.
 If handlers wait to trim until the buds are dry, these leaves curl in on the bud and are harder to access.
 However, a drawback to wet trimming is a reduction in flavor, as the cannabis cures faster and has a higher chlorophyll content, lending it a grassy taste.